How to Pick a Guardian

 -

-They can also be the trustee
+They also can be your trustee

 Grandparents